How to Write a shell alias or function for quick login to a node managed by SLURM#

 and used to start interactive sessions according to different needs, for example:

-# ask for 4 CPUs on one node in the partition prepost using default account
+# ask for 4 CPUs on one node from the interactive partition using account from SALLOC_ACCOUNT

 Tcsh or csh do not allow for shell functions.
 This deficiency can be partly compensated for by defining an alias with positional parameters as shown in the example below:

-However, for tcsh/csh, all parameters MUST be specified and the order of parameters (in the example above number of tasks, partition, account) DOES matter:
+However, for tcsh or csh, all parameters MUST be specified and the order of parameters (in the example above number of tasks, partition, account) DOES matter:

-# ask for 4 CPUs on on node in the partition prepost using default account
+# ask for 4 CPUs on a node from the interactive partition using account xz0123

 # use account xz0456 instead of default account